Some posts contain compensated links. Please read this disclaimer for more info.

 - Sami, Cephalonia

 Cruises to Athens

-Cruise lines with cruise ships departing from Athens include MSC Cruises, Celestyal Cruises, and Norwegian Cruise Line.
+Cruise lines with cruise ships departing from Athens include MSC Cruises, Celestyal Cruises, and the Norwegian Cruise Line.

 From Piraeus cruise port, most tourists head into Athens, which is just 10 KM away and a comfortable bus or metro railway journey.
 One of Athens’s major attractions is the Acropolis, a series of temples that date back to around 400BC.
 The largest of these temples is the Parthenon, which is symbolic of the Classical Age of Greece.

 Other notable places to visit include Plaka, a pretty area with a maze of pedestrian streets, The Roman Forum with its eight-sided tower, and Syntagma Square, where you can see the soldiers dancing in their distinctive uniform of skirt and tights.

 Slovenia has two cruise ports – Koper and Piran.

 Koper is the largest of the two and is visited on cruises departing from Venice, Valletta, Corfu, and Barcelona between April and November.
 Cruise lines with ships calling at Koper include Viking Cruises, Marella Cruises, MSC Cruises, Celebrity Cruises, and Azamara.